Logo Voyage

 • The main supermarket is Morrisons next to the railway station, open M-Sa 7AM-10PM, Su 8AM-8PM.
 Lidl is just east and there's Tesco Metro on High Street and Spar on Grange Rd south end of town.

 • Lots of touristy-trappy shops along High Street, regaling the coach parties with Scottish dresses, knitware, souvenirs and whisky.
-They can offer nick-nacks in just about any clan tartan you've heard of, and probably a few that that you haven't.
+They can offer nick-nacks in just about any clan tartan you've heard of, and probably a few that you haven't.

 Eat